 - 3-4 sprigs fresh thyme, whole

 - 2 cloves garlic, chopped

 Add the olive oil, honey, Kikkoman® Soy Sauce, Dijon mustard, balsamic vinegar, chopped garlic and black pepper to a gallon size zip top bag, then seal it and blend the marinade.

 Place the steak inside the bag and lay the fresh thyme over the top.
 Seal the bag and refrigerate at least 2 hours or overnight for best flavor, turning occasionally.

 Before grilling, discard the marinade and bring the steak to room temperature (about 15 minutes on the counter).

-Preheat the grill to medium-high heat (400-425°), lightly shake any excess marinade from the steak and place the steak on the grill closing the lid.
+Preheat the grill to medium-high heat (400-425°), lightly shake any excess marinade from the steak, season both sides with salt and place the steak on the grill closing the lid.